Demez/duplicate_file_finder/README.md

 requries python 3, i used the latest version of python (3.8 currently)

-to install pyqt5, use this command on windows:
+for modules, it requires pyqt5, and optionally send2trash to install these, use this command on windows:
 ```
-py -m pip install pyqt5
+py -m pip install pyqt5 send2trash
 ```
 on linux:

 ```
-python3 -m pip install pyqt5
+python3 -m pip install pyqt5 send2trash
 ```

 start dup_finder_qt5.py with command line options